Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 6

 Heat Performance Insights

-- Miami has had to lean on its defense, which ranks second-best in the NBA (109.8 points allowed per game), as it ranks worst in the league offensively with only 109.5 points per contest.
+- Miami has had to count on its defense, which ranks second-best in the NBA (109.8 points allowed per game), as it ranks worst in the league on offense with just 109.5 points per contest.

-- This season, the Heat rank 25th in the league in assists, putting up 23.8 per game.
+- This year, the Heat rank 25th in the league in assists, dishing out 23.8 per game.

-- The Heat rank fourth-worst in the NBA with a 34.4% shooting percentage from beyond the arc.
-Meanwhile, they are making 12 three-pointers per game (16th-ranked in league).
+- The Heat rank 16th in the NBA by draining 12 threes per contest, but they have a 34.4% shooting percentage from downtown, which ranks fourth-worst in the league.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.